AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-06-01-github-pages-vs-netlify.md

 With Netlify, you have **much more control over the deployment process**.
 Your dashboard provides a clear view of your deploy history and even allows you to manually revert your site to a prior state with its **one-click rollback**.
 You can also stop auto-publishing new versions of your site, in case that's something you're interested in, and even access a live preview of your deployment to make sure nothing broke.

-{% include picture.html img="dashboard" ext="PNG" alt="The Netlify dashboard for my personal website" %}
+{% include picture.html img="dashboard" ext="png" alt="The Netlify dashboard for my personal website" %}

 On the other hand, with GitHub Pages, [you can only deploy to two branches](https://help.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#choosing-a-publishing-source), one of which is `master` by default.
 Want to revert your site?
 Have fun resetting to a previous commit with git on your second branch and fiddling with your repo settings to change the deploy branch.